 Filipino street photographer Kevin Icabales sets a scene with a bit of a tongue-in-cheek humour.
 You can see his love for candid moments in his photography with his distinctive style of candid storytelling.

 “And God said, let there be light, and there was light."

-For me, it is a bible verse.
-In Genesis 1:3, "And God said, let there be light, and there was light".
-It resonates with me because photography is all about light.
+"This resonates with me because photography is all about light.
 Seeing and experiencing the wonders of His creation urges me to see beyond what I cannot do.
-I know that I can be creative because He created me in His own image and likeness.
+I know that I can be creative because He created me in His own image and likeness."

 When did you start getting interested in photography?

 I started photography after I graduated from college.
 My twin aunts bought me a DSLR for a graduation gift.
 I started shooting weddings and concerts.
 I realized that I love taking pictures of decisive moments or candids.
 That passion led me into street photography and I knew where I was called to do.
 I now use a Fujifilm X-T3 mirrorless camera.